Get Started with Compliance Training (as Painlessly as Possible)

 How to boost compliance training completion rates

 Making compliance training more palatable means you’ll spend less time chasing employees to complete their courses.
-Use your LMS to create shorter, more convenient training and create more engaging, active learning experiences.
+Use your LMS to create shorter, more convenient training plans and more engaging, active learning experiences.

 Make learning convenient

-It’s not that people are lazy; they are just busy.
+It’s not that people are lazy — they're busy.
 Make it as easy as possible to complete compliance requirements by keeping courses short and flexible.

 Instead of courses that stretch for hours, aim for more and smaller E-learning sessions.
 Microlearning, which are courses that divide the material into bite-sized chunks, leads to better learner engagement, better knowledge retention, and faster course completion rates.